Sampling Strategies in Bayesian Inversion: A Study of RTO and Langevin Methods: Experimental study

 In \Cref{sec:deblurring,sec:inpainting} we choose the regularization parameter $\gamma$ such that it gives the best results in terms of PSNR and SSIM, which requires many more experiments in order to determine $\gamma$.
 Furthermore, we assume that we have access to the noise level $\sigma$ that is not always known.
 Being able to automatically select the parameters in a robust fashion is a matter of prime importance.
 As explained in \Cref{sec:theory_comp}, Langevin methods like MYULA do not allow us to perform online parameter selection, but RTO can be plugged into an augmented hierarchical model in order to automatically select $\sigma^2$ and $\gamma$ without any additional computational cost \cite{Everink_2023,everink2023bayesian}, see \Cref{alg:augmented_rto}.
 It turns RTO into a nearly parameter-free method.
 To ensure efficient sampling for the conditional distributions with respect to $\sigma^2$ and $\gamma$, we are limited to $\Gamma$-priors for $\lambda =1/\sigma^2$ and $\gamma$, and only for some specific choices of $g$.
 For more detailed discussions, we refer to \cite{everink2023bayesian}.

 In \Cref{fig:gibbs_mmse_std} we show the results from the same deblurring problem as in \Cref{sec:deblurring} but with slightly different $g(x)$ comparing with \eqref{eq:gnu}.
 Here we use the non-negativity constraint instead of the box constraint, i.e., $g(x) = \gamma\|\nabla x \|_{1, 1} + i_{\mathbb{R}^+}(x) $, since in this case the conditional distribution $\pi_{\bbgamma|\mathbbm{x},\mathbbm{y}}(\gamma)$ can be efficiently sampled.
 Comparing the results shown in \Cref{fig:gibbs_mmse_std} and in \Cref{fig:deblurring_tv_mmse,fig:deblurring_tv_std}, we can see that they are very similar visually as well as quantitatively.
 In \Cref{tab:gibbs_parameter}, we list the means and the standard deviations of $\lambda$ and $\gamma$ obtained from the hierarchical Gibbs sampler.
 It is clear that the estimates for both $\gamma$ and $\lambda$ are comparable with the ones used in \Cref{sec:deblurring}.
 In the end, \Cref{fig:gibbs_acf} shows the ACFs of the image samples and trace plots of $\lambda$ and $\gamma$.
-Due to the Gibbs sampler, we cannot expect independent samples, but we notice that ACFs still decay to zero immediately.
-Further, the trace plots show very good mixing in samples.
+Due to the Gibbs sampler, we cannot expect independent samples, but the trace plots show very good mixing properties.
+It indicates that the samples produced by our augmented model are practically uncorrelated \cite{bardsley2018computational,robert_monte_2004}.